cetz-package/cetz/src/draw/shapes.typ

 ///   Supports compass anchors.
 ///
 /// - a (coordinate): Coordinate of the top left corner of the rectangle.
-/// - b (coordinate): Coordinate of the bottom right corner of the rectanlge.
+/// - b (coordinate): Coordinate of the bottom right corner of the rectangle.
 You can draw a rectangle with a specified width and height by using relative coordinates for this parameter `(rel: (width, height))`.
 /// - name (none,string):
 /// - anchor (none,string):
 /// - ..style (style):